YJJfish/YJJfish.github.io/_pages/about.md

             <i>Course Project of Compiler Principle</i>
         </p>
         <p>
-            We developed a compiler that can compile a C-like language into binary codes.
+            We developed a compiler that can compile C language into binary codes.
 The project is divided into three parts: Lexer and parser, code generation, and AST (Abstract Syntax Tree) visualization.
 The lexer and parser are based on lex and yacc.
-They receive the string and build an AST; The code generation module is based on LLVM.
+They receive the source code string and build an AST; The code generation module is based on LLVM.
 It receives the AST and generate binary codes; And we use HTML to visualize the AST.
         </p>
     </div>
 </div>
 </div>
 <div style="clear:both"></div>
 <hr width="100%" size="1" align="center">

 <div style="width: 100%;">
 <div>